A stranger in a strange land

 20 Lonsdale Road

-This workshop provides a safe space to unpack and share some of the deeply felt experiences of ‘foreigness’ in all its guises, and an opportunity to gain greater understanding of what is entailed in becoming a foreigner.
+The workshop, open to a maximum of 12 people, provides a safe space to unpack and share some of the deeply felt experiences of ‘foreignness’ in all its guises, and an opportunity to gain greater understanding of what is entailed in becoming a foreigner.